Financial Poise

 Tax-Deferral Takeaway

 Private equity has historically produced higher returns for investors than public markets.
 But that can also mean higher tax payments.
+Investing in private equity opportunities through a self-directed IRA can be a powerful way to pursue return potential in a tax-advantaged way.

 Returns from a self-directed IRA investment may be tax-deferred or tax-free, depending upon the account type.
 Self-directed IRAs share the same tax advantages as a traditional or Roth IRA, but the Internal Revenue Service imposes certain restrictions on the management and use of these accounts.

-[Editor’s Note: To learn more about this and related topics, you may want to attend the following webinars: What is a “Private Fund?” and Due Diligence Before Investing.]
+[Editors’ Note: To learn more about this and related topics, you may want to attend the following on-demand webinars (which you can view at your leisure, and each includes a comprehensive customer PowerPoint about the topic):

 About John Bowens